-NAUTILUS COMMERCIAL FITNESS EQUIPMENT AND FITNESS ACCESSORIES

-We currently offer a broad range of Nautilus strength training equipment for the commercial market.
-The Nautilus 2ST line of commercial strength equipment offers 27 high quality, technologically advanced strength building machines, each of which is specially designed to focus on a particular strength building exercise, such as leg presses, bench presses, super pullovers, hip abductors and adductors and leg curls.
+NAUTILUS COMMERCIAL FITNESS EQUIPMENT AND FITNESS ACCESSORIES strength building exercise, such as leg presses, bench presses, super pullovers, hip abductors and adductors and leg curls.
 We also offer the Nautilus 2ST for Women, which is designed to meet the special needs of the female body and offers a safer, more productive workout for women.
 In addition, we offer a line of specially designed Nautilus 2ST equipment that we market principally to medical therapy and rehabilitation clinics.